SSD Controller Technical Reference

 Samsung's Pascal is an 8nm, 8-channel NVMe Gen4 controller used in the 990 PRO.
 PC-3000 firmware-level FTL rebuilding is not available for Pascal.
 If the drive still enumerates, PC-3000 can force PCIe Gen1x1 speeds to stabilize the connection for extraction.
 If the controller is dead, recovery requires component-level voltage rail probing and PMIC microsoldering.
-PC-3000 SSD access for this controller is limited.
-Recovery starts at $200.
-No diagnostic fee.
+ACELab's PC-3000 SSD supported-controller list does not currently cover this controller.
+For context on the SSDs we do recover, see our SSD data recovery page.

 Samsung Pascal Controller Specifications